drmocm/DD_SX8_SDR/README.md

 You need to set the polarisation and the band of your LNB via command line.
-Unicable tuning is not yet supported and will probably be much slower for a full spectrum can.
+Unicable tuning is not yet supported and will probably be much slower for a full spectrum scan.

-The spectrum is written to stdout either in the PAM image format or as CSV.
+The spectrum is written to stdout by default either in the PAM image format or as CSV.
+Use the -o option to write to a file.

 **Compilation of the program**